privatenumber/browser-reload-plugin/README.md

 ### How is this different from [webpack-livereload-plugin](https://www.npmjs.com/package/webpack-livereload-plugin)?

-`webpack-livereload-plugin` requires adding a `<script>` tag your HTML document in order to make the live-reload work.
+`webpack-livereload-plugin` requires adding a `<script>` tag to your HTML document in order to make live-reload work.
 This plugin automatically injects itself to the entry-points of your app, and doesn't require any additional setup apart from adding the plugin to the Webpack configuration.
 It's also much lighter & faster.